Yair Ariel • April-4-2017

 - Coming in at three is the best practice of looking in the right places.
 FECs shouldn’t set themselves up for disappointment.
 Advertising in college newspapers is likely to attract more capable candidates but these students are set to work in big firms and likely have lofty ambitions.
 They obviously leave as soon as they clinch a prestigious internship.

-- Face to face interviews boost the the chances of assembling a cohesive unit that is efficient and dedicated to FEC profitability.
+- Face to face interviews boosts the chances of assembling a cohesive unit that is efficient and dedicated to FEC profitability.
 But throwing in a pre-interview chat with the hopefuls can help the selection committee do a better job of recruiting individuals who can get the work done.
-Obvious no-nos like a sullen demeanour and poor diction is spotted in the pre-interview and this allows FECs to take more informed decisions without having to go through the whole process with someone who can’t render the duties.
+Obvious no-nos like a sullen demeanor and poor diction is spotted in the pre-interview and this allows FECs to make more informed decisions without having to go through the whole process with someone who can’t render the duties.

 Training Plays an Important Role Too